MattPinder/MastersProject/README.md

   * May need to reinstate the Aspira workaround for Firefox
 * Plot bacterial genomes as a circle (see Zostera chloroplast supplementary from Nature)
 * Loktanella genome submission

+# 5 May 2017

+List actual genes present in each pathway/search result - Done Visualise Roseo + Lokta plasmids (and chromosome)

+# 8 May 2017

+## Circos
+Circular visualisation software for genomes download
+* Some issues with Perl modules on Windows; check where these are installed, so that the program can find them